brunolkatz/go_to_gdtype/README.md

 Project: go_to_gdtype
 ------------------------

-This package is used to binary serialize Go variables to GDScript.
+This package is used to binary serialize Go variables to GDScript (Godot).
+Can be used to transport tcp packets and unserialize with ```get_var``` function in Godot GDScript native function.

 Supported variables: